Climate leaders call for world to finally face up to planetary crisis as Cop26 looms

 “Those people cannot afford to see countries dragging their feet and delaying urgent climate action.”

-But as world leaders head into the conference, they will be faced with the reality that they are not currently doing enough to meet the Paris goals of keeping temperatures below 2C with an aspiration of limiting heating to 1.5C.
+But as world leaders head into the conference, they will be faced with the reality that they are not currently doing enough to meet the Paris goals of keeping the temperature rise below 2C, with an aspiration of limiting heating to 1.5C.

 A recent UN assessment found that countries’ most recent pledges would reduce CO2 emissions by just 7.5 per cent by 2030, when compared to previous commitments.
-For the world to limit temperatures to 1.5C, a cut of 55 per cent is needed.
+For the world to limit the temperature increase to 1.5C, a cut of 55 per cent is needed.

 Without further action, these pledges will allow the world to heat up by around 2.7C, according to the analysis.